 In Nebraska, truck operators may not begin a shift unless they had ten consecutive hours off duty.
 Commercial drivers can work for a maximum of 14 hours, but they may only drive 11 hours during that period.
 Additionally, every eight hours, they must have a 30-minute break.

 There are also regulations concerning the maximum amount of time someone can drive in a week.
 A truck operator who violates these laws and drives while fatigued may be held liable for any accidents he or she causes.

 The Importance of Logging Hours

-Those who work in the trucking industry have a responsibility to log their hours and keep track of their rest periods.
-Many companies use electric systems to maintain their records and monitor their worker’s hours.
+Those who work in the trucking industry are responsible for logging their hours and keeping track of their rest periods.
+Many companies use electric systems to maintain records and monitor workers’ hours.
 If the owners or managers notice an employee is driving more than the maximum number of hours, they have a responsibility to take corrective action.

 The Dangers of Driving a Tractor-Trailer While Fatigued

 Driving while tired is dangerous for all drivers, but it is particularly unsafe for truckers.
-When operating a large commercial vehicle, it is essential to be alert and aware of one’s surroundings.
+When operating a large commercial vehicle, one must be alert and aware of one’s surroundings.
 Truckers who drive while fatigued risk swerving out of their lanes and colliding with other cars on the road.
 If a tractor-trailer driver swerves out of his or her lane when on a two-way highway, it can result in a deadly head-on collision.
 Rear-end collisions are also common, as exhausted drivers sometimes fail to notice red traffic lights at intersections.